Jared Jenkins

-Jared Jenkins (born April 26, 1989) is a former Arena football wide receiver/defensive back.
+Jared Jenkins (born April 26, 1989) is an American former professional arena football wide receiver/defensive back.
 Jenkins was signed by the Milwaukee Mustangs as an undrafted free agent in 2011.
 Jenkins completed his college career at Wisconsin-Stevens Point.

 Professional career

 Milwaukee Mustangs

 Jenkins joined the Milwaukee Mustangs of the Arena Football League in 2012.
 He started all 18 games and caught 119 passes for 1,610 yards and 34 touchdowns.

 Utah Blaze

 Jenkins joined the Utah Blaze during preseason camp in 2013.
 One week before the season started, the Blaze placed Jenkins on recallable assignment.

 Chicago Rush

 With the Blaze failing to trade or activate Jenkins, the Chicago Rush claimed Jenkins after Week 1 of the regular season.